aryanranderiya/blog/README.md

 - **XML sitemap** auto-generated
 - **Automatic slug generation** from titles
 - **Sticky header** with smooth scroll progress indicator

+## Roadmap
+Some stuff that i might want to add on in the future, or if you're interested in open source feel free to create a PR!

+- [ ] Ci/cd github workflow to check if a phrase is in commit message then trigger a post using apis of linkedin/twitter etc
+- [ ]

 ## Commands